 Facilitate and Inspire Student Learning and Creativity with G-Suite

-To earn this 0.5 credit badge you will submit two types of evidence from the list below to demonstrate your competency in using G-Suite tools to support learning and creativity.
+To earn this 0.5 credit microcredential you will submit two types of evidence from the list below to demonstrate your competency in using G-Suite tools to support learning and creativity.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 Educators completing this microcredential their use G-Suite for Education to facilitate and inspire student learning and creativity.You will demonstrate that you effectively teach students online skills, build interactive lessons, captivate your class with video, facilitate group work, and promote digital citizenship and positive online behavior.

 YouTube: A video sharing service where users can watch, like, share, comment and upload their own videos.